What is Borderline Personality Disorder?

 - Withdrawal from relationships or family members

-Borderline personality disorder and substance abuse have an extremely volatile relationship because drug or alcohol abuse can exacerbate many of the most dangerous BPD symptoms.
+Borderline personality disorder and drug addiction have an extremely volatile relationship because drug or alcohol abuse can exacerbate many of the most dangerous BPD symptoms.
 Substance abuse as a co-occurring disorder with BPD can lead to dangerous bouts of rage, depression, or suicidal ideation.

 Sadly, those who suffer from borderline personality disorder are significantly more likely to turn to drugs or alcohol to numb their loneliness and pain.
 It is extremely important to seek treatment for a dual diagnosis of BPD and substance abuse disorder together.
 Treating just one of the two conditions may not lead to any improvement, and both conditions can prove extremely harmful or fatal if left alone.